RoryBarnes/LP890-9/MagmOc/README.rst

-Magma ocean evolution of Speculoos-1 b and c
+Magma ocean evolution of LP 890-9 and c
 ============================================

 =========================   ========================================